g1sbi/tap-in/documentation/DOCS.md

-# DICE RUSH! - Technical Documentation
+# Tap In - Technical Documentation

 ## Table of Contents